openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-plan-approved-2023-2024.md

 \* FreeRTOS and LLVM support are developed in related OpenHW projects.

-In addition to these industrial goals, a sustainable open-source solution, presumably a subset of outputs, will be maintained for researchers, engineers seeking to evaluate CVA6 and industrial domains that need to support their products for decades.
+Additional goal: A sustainable open-source solution, presumably a subset of outputs, will be maintained for researchers, engineers seeking to evaluate CVA6 and industrial domains that need to support their products for decades.

 ### Summary of Timeline